-Raymond Hu, Dimitrios Kouzapas, Olivier Pernet Nobuko Yoshida, and Kohei Honda[†]
+Raymond Hu^{}, Dimitrios Kouzapas^{}, Olivier Pernet^{} Nobuko Yoshida^{}, and Kohei Honda[†]

-Imperial College London †Queen Mary, University of London
+Imperial College London [†]Queen Mary, University of London

 Abstract.
 Event-driven programming is a major paradigm in concurrent and communication-based programming, and a widely adopted approach to building scalable high-concurrency servers.
 However, traditional event-driven programs are more difficult to read, write and verify than their multi-threaded counterparts due to low-level APIs and fragmentation of control flow across disjoint event handlers.
 This paper presents a Java language extension and a novel type discipline for type-safe event-driven session programming that counters the problems of traditional event-based programming with abstractions and safety guarantees based on session types, while retaining the expressiveness and performance characteristics of events.
-The type discipline extends session types and their primitives with asynchronous input, session typecase and session set types, ensuring event-handling safety and event progress in addition to the standard type soundness and communication safety.
+The type discipline extends session set types, ensuring event-handling safety and event progress in addition to the standard type soundness and communication safety.
 The advantages, expressiveness and performance of event-driven session programming are demonstrated through a range of examples and benchmarks, including a session-typed SMTP server.